Note: Due to change of ownership, there are some alterations pending to this page and updated photographs will be added soon...

 A weekly change of linen and towels is included for rentals of more than one week

-Guests are, of course, welcome to use the washing machine etc. but if they prefer, the housekeeper can provide a laundry service (8 euros per hour, payable directly to her)
+Guests are, of course, welcome to use the washing machine etc. but if they prefer, the housekeeper can provide a laundry service (payable directly to her)

-Advance notice is required for these additional services (as described above)
+Advance notice is required for any additional services (as described above)

-Other (optional) extras - additional maid service, laundry, lunches, diners and shopping purchases are payable locally to the housekeeper.
+Other (optional) extras - additional cleaning, welcome dinner, initial shop, fitness instructors, meals and babysitting are payable locally to the housekeeper.

 A 600 Euro security deposit is required on each booking.
 This is held against your credit or debit card and will be cancelled one week after your holiday, subject to any reductions for breakages or damage.
 See Terms and Conditions for full details.